pcwii/kodi-skill/README.md

 * Response: "Iron Man 2"
 * Request: "play" / "select"
 * Response: "o-k, attempting to play, Iron Man 2"

+** If mycroft.ai locates the addon CinemaVision it will prompt the user if this addon should be used during the playback of the movie that was selected.
+* Response: "Would you like to play the movie using cinemavision?"
 ## Credits
 PCWii
 ## Require